aepinilla/preprocess_eeg/README.md

 ## Introduction
 This is a simple Python project that demonstrates how to conduct basic signal preprocessing steps on data stored in a XDF file.
 XDF is the file format commonly used to store data streamed over LabStreamingLayer (LSL).

+Tested on Python 3.11.7

 ## Installation
 1. Clone this repository